MyFitnessPal

 PlateLens at 2.8 seconds median from photo to logged entry.
 Category average is 9.6 seconds.
 Bitesnap is the slowest at 13.6 seconds.

 Full methodology →Alex Park is a food tech journalist who has covered AI nutrition apps since 2019.
-Dr. Kenji Yamamoto, PhD holds a doctorate in computer vision from Tokyo Institute of Technology and serves as our technical benchmark validator.
+Kenji Yamamoto holds a doctorate in computer vision from Tokyo Institute of Technology and serves as our technical benchmark validator.

 About us →